adcm2/TomographyModels/README.md

 # TomographyModels
-This is my version of Shule Yu's seismic tomography library.
-I have changed from make to cmake which enables easy compilation in other projects.
+This is a very slight adaptation of Shule Yu's seismic tomography library (please see the original here https://github.com/shuleyu/seismic-tomography-models).
+I have changed from make to cmake which enables easy compilation in other projects with cmake.